Skip to main contentSkip to main content

 Does insurance cover corneal topography?

 In many cases, corneal topography is considered a medical necessity for fitting specialty lenses like ortho-k, but coverage can vary.
 Our office will help you understand your benefits.
 It’s important to note that sleepSEE® myopia control is a specialty service not covered by insurance.
 Flexible payment options and HSA/FSA funds are accepted.
-We believe that financial considerations should not be a barrier to quality eye care, and we will work with you to find a payment solution that fits your budget.
+We believe that financial considerations should not

 Free Download